 While we are on the topic of home loans.
 Make sure to pay off your home loan earlier.
 If you can pay 20% more than your regular mortgage, you can reduce your repayment period by 7 years and two months.
 Yes, you read that correctly.
 Saving your emergency fund in your home loan is a brilliant idea.

 4) Optimise your debit order dates

-Well this is not really optimising your debit orders as it is moving them as late as possible.
-Your monthly payment for things like insurance do not trigger interest as long as it is paid once a month.
+Well, this is not really optimising your debit orders as it is moving them as late as possible.
+Your monthly payment for things like insurance does not trigger interest as long as it is paid once a month.
 If you manage to keep the money as long as possible, you can keep it in an interest-bearing account for longer.